salepape/solar-system-simulation/README.md

 ### For end-users

-If you want to run the executable, go to <i>OpenGLProject/Output/Release/[OS architecture]</i> (<i>Win32</i> for x86, or <i>x64/</i> for x64), and double-click on <b>OpenGLProject.exe</b>
+To run the executable, go to <i>OpenGLProject/Output/Release/[OS architecture]</i> (<i>Win32</i> for x86, or <i>x64/</i> for x64), and double-click on <b>OpenGLProject.exe</b>

-An Assimp DLL needs to be located in the same folder as the executable.
+An Assimp DLL needs to be located in the same folder as the executable to run.
 If, for some reason, you don't, double-check you got the latest version of the remote Git Repository.
 You can also run the batch file yourself from a command line, or copy the DLL manually located in <i>OpenGLProject/Tools/Libraries/[OS Architecture]/Assimp</i>.

 > [!NOTE]
-> If your antivirus is flagging a threat just after running an executable from the File Explorer, just ignore it: the program is safe to use :) You can also try to run it in Admin mode.
+> If your antivirus is flagging a threat just after running an executable from the Windows File Explorer, just ignore it: the program is safe to use :) You can also try to run it in Admin mode.

 ### For developers

-If you want to build the executable, go to <i>OpenGLProject/OpenGLProject</i>, and double-click on <b>OpenGLProject.sln</b>.
+To build the executable, go to <i>OpenGLProject/OpenGLProject</i>, and double-click on <b>OpenGLProject.sln</b>.
 Choose the OS architecture/configuration you need, and click on the green arrow button.

 > [!WARNING]
 > Not having the same Visual Studio environment installed (as specified [here](#environment-specifications)) can lead to build errors.
-You can set this up from Visual Studio Installer or download all needed elements from [the official website](https://visualstudio.microsoft.com/downloads).
+You can set this up from Visual Studio Installer, or download all needed elements from [the official website](https://visualstudio.microsoft.com/downloads).
-> Furthermore, all used libraires need to be compatible with your OS/computer specifications.

 Here are the required Visual Studio elements to build the Solution:
-* IDE version: Visual Studio 2022 (running it in later versions should be fine if Solution is upgraded)
+* IDE version: Visual Studio 2022 (running it in later versions should be fine if the Solution is upgraded)
-* programming language: worload "Desktop Development in C++"
+* programming language: workload <b>Desktop Development in C++</b>
-* compiler: individual components "C++ Clang Compiler for Windows (19.1.5)" and "MSBuild support for LLVM (clang-cl) toolset" (you can still switch back to Microsoft MSVC Compiler in the Project Settings if you prefer)
+* compiler: individual components <b>C++ Clang Compiler for Windows (19.1.5)</b> and <b>MSBuild support for LLVM (clang-cl) toolset</b> (you can still switch back to Microsoft MSVC Compiler in the Project Settings if you prefer)

-You might also need to right-click on the Solution from inside the Visual Studio IDE and click:
+You might then need to right-click on the Solution from inside the Visual Studio IDE and click:
-* "Load Project" if unloaded
+* <b>Load Project</b> if unloaded
-* "Set it as Startup project" if Solution Configuration is empty.
+* <b>Set it as Startup project</b> if Solution Configuration is empty.

-The batch script <b>CopyDLLPostBuild.bat</b> is automatically run after the project has successfully built to add an Assimp DDL to the Project folder.
+The batch script <b>CopyDLLPostBuild.bat</b> is automatically run after the project has successfully built (as a Visual Studio post-build event), to add an Assimp DDL to the Project folder.

 ## :joystick: Controls